-This table reports the average characteristics of the most and least affected group, from Chernozhukov et al. (2020) treatment effects heterogeneity estimates for the effects of exposure to the Wells Fargo scandal.
-In table 8a, the dependent variable is the respondent's trust in banks, which equal to one hundred if the individual reports the level of confidence as "a great deal" or "a lot," zero if reports "very little" or "some" or "none."
-In table 8b, the dependent variable is a dummy variable equaling to one hundred if the lender is a FinTech lender, zero otherwise.
+This table reports the average characteristics of the most and least affected groups, from Chernozhukov et al. (2020) treatment effects heterogeneity estimates for the effects of exposure to the Wells Fargo scandal.
+In table 8a, the dependent variable is the respondent's trust in banks, which equal one hundred if the individual reports the level of confidence as "a great deal" or "a lot," zero if reports "very little" or "some" or "none."
+In table 8b, the dependent variable is a dummy variable equal to one hundred if the lender is a FinTech lender and zero otherwise.
 Borrowers are sorted into five groups with different level of treatment effects based on a machine learning proxy predictor.
-The dependent variable is a dummy variable equaling to one hundred if the lender is a FinTech lender is a FinTech lender, zero otherwise.
-A borrower belongs to the treatment group if she resides in a county resides in a county with above-median level of the Wells Fargo deposits share (> 10\%).
-90% confidence interbals in parenthesis.
-The p-values are provided in the brackets.
+The dependent variable is a dummy variable equal to one hundred if the lender is a FinTech lender and zero otherwise.
+A borrower belongs to the treatment group if she resides in a county resides in a county with an above-median level of the Wells Fargo deposits share (> 10%).
+90% confidence intervals are in parentheses.
+The p-values are provided in the parentheses.